lorenzosquadrani/lorenzosquadrani.github.io/_notes/health/gym_training.md

 Despite the amount of scientific research, "facts" are quite rare.
 Mainly the only two facts are: for your muscle to grow, you need to put them under stress and then let them recover.

+The second rule that I like is already more an arbitrary rule that a fact, but I appreciate its pragmatism.
+The rule is: to train all the muscles of your upper body you need to do four exercise: a vertical push, an horizontal push, a vertical pull, an horizontal pull.
+The same applies for your lower body.
+What do push and pull, horizontal and vertical mean very clear from some examples: bench press is an horizontal push, overhead press is a vertical push, pull ups are a vertical pull, row is an horizontal pull.

 In the end I just decided to go for the Stronglift 5x5 program, mainly for comfort.

 The notions I heard and I trust the most are the ones from Pietro.